Learn how to write more compelling real estate listing descriptions and avoid some of the most common (and destructive) listing description cliches.

 - Use emotional language: Use powerful, descriptive words that trigger an emotional response.
 You can use tools such as a headline analyzer, and a power word list to pick the right adjectives for your listing.
 Focus on some aspects of the property that would help your target audience live a specific kind of lifestyle they are looking for.

-- Iterate your ideas: Never publish your first draft.
+- Edit your ideas: Never publish your first draft.
 Even if it looks good at first glance.
-A good rule of thumb is to come up with 5 initial ideas and then iterate on each one 4-5 times.
+A good rule of thumb is to come up with 5 initial ideas and then edit each one 4-5 times.
 You’ll quickly notice that your headline ideas improve as you refine each initial idea, and you’ll have a stronger headline.

-- Put your headline ideas aside and come back to them later: It’s easy to get tunnel vision when you’re focused on a single task for a while.
+- Put your ideas aside for a moment and come back to them later: It’s easy to get tunnel vision when you’re focused on a single task for a while.
 Leave your headline ideas alone for an hour or two, and come back with fresh eyes.
 When you come back, you’ll be able to spot any issues with them, and further improve on them

 - Get a second opinion: Ask a friend or coworker to give you their opinion on the headline ideas, and ask them for constructive criticism.